Recycling Household Hazardous Materials

 Hazardous Waste Facilities

-It's getting easier to be environmentally friendly with paint purchases and paint disposal.
+It's easy to be environmentally friendly with paint purchases and paint disposal.
 PaintCare is a statewide program created by the paint industry to collect, recycle and dispose of leftover paint from consumers – and now you can buy recycled MetroPaint.

 - Seal the lids tightly so the cans don’t leak.

-- Keep paints in their original containers and leave the labels on the cans.
+- Keep paint in the original container and leave the label on the can.

 - Never mix paints.